statamic/docs/content/collections/docs/collections.md

 ## Routing

 Entries receive their URLs from their collection's route setting.
 You can use standard meta variables in addition to the variables from the collection's blueprint to define your route rule.
-You can also use [computed values](/computed-values) or even use Antlers syntax to achieve advanced stuff.
+You can even use [computed values](/computed-values) or Antlers to do advanced things.

 ``` yaml
 route: /blog/{slug}